 A member of staff is responsible for the bathroom during the session.
 Approximately every half hour the adult checks nappies takes children who need to be taken to the bathroom and remind others.
-Children are given whatever help they need.
-We aim that they have achieved independence in the bathroom before they leave for school.
+Children are given whatever help they need for as long as they need.
+We aim to have helped children achieve independence in the bathroom before they leave for school.
 We have a changing table, potties, toilet seats, normal size toilets and sinks with steps, plus small toilets and sinks.
 Please discuss with nursery staff what stage your child is at and what help you think your child will need.

 Snack and meals

-As we have mentioned before we aim to play outside as often as possible.
+We aim to play outside as often as possible weather permitting.
 Please ensure your child has the appropriate outdoor clothes and shoes, and be aware that they probably will get them dirty.
 Before we play out an adult carries out a safety check of the garden.
 We have a gate with 3 bolts on it and an adult always standing by it.

 Special and extra needs / Equality and inclusion.